 The historic Ainsley Building, today known as the One Flagler Building, was built in 1952.
 It was the first skyscraper constructed in post-World War II Miami and came amid an economic reawakening in the city.
 The Modernist building was designed by noted architect Morris Lapidus, famous for creating such hotels as Fontainebleau.
 The Ainsley Building has changed hands a number of times, and in 2015 was converted into office condominiums.
 That same year it was also designated a Miami historical site.

 HistoryMiami, formerly known as the Historical Museum of Southern Florida, preserves the history and culture of Miami and southern Florida.
 Because southern Florida has historically stood as the cultural crossroads of America, HistoryMiami interprets and presents its vast collection of artifacts, providing locals and visitors with meaningful ways to connect to the region’s past and its ever-evolving future.
-In addition to the museum’s 40,000 square feet of gallery space that features a variety of exciting and interactive exhibits, the museum also offers a variety of city tours.
+In addition to the Museum’s 40,000 square feet of gallery space that features a variety of exciting and interactive exhibits, the museum also offers a variety of city tours.
 The top floor houses the museum’s permanent exhibition, where the “Tropical Dreams: A People's History of South Florida” exhibit (2015-2017) showcases over 12,000 years of regional history.
 The lobby contains the gift shop as well as two galleries that rotate temporary exhibitions.
 HistoryMiami also includes the Archives and Research Center, which contains historic photos and documents useful to scholars, distant learners and industry professionals.
-The organization also offers a variety of historic tours-click the links below to learn more.